crashey-glitch/voidots/README.md

 ```
 The resulting config file is my [.xbindkeysrc](.xbindkeysrc)

-To autostart the keybinds I added the xbindkeys command to my [.bashrc](.bashrc)
+To autostart the keybinds I added the xbindkeys command to my [.config/autostart](.config/autostart)

 ---
 ## To do